jimburton/ci583-trees/README.md

 than 0 if `o1` is greater than `o2`.

 Secondly, this implementation uses the [`Optional`](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) class to represent values that may or may not be present.
-In this original exercise there were many places where you as the programmer had to return `null` from a method or write a lot of checks to see whether a tree you were trying to do something with was in fact `null`.
+In the original exercise there were many places where you as the programmer had to return `null` from a method or write a lot of checks to see whether a tree you were trying to do something with was in fact `null`.
 This was necessary because there are some cases where there really is no meaningful value you can return.
-Consider the case of removing a node from a tree and returning the result tree -- if the original tree has only one node in it, what should you return?
+Consider the case of removing a node from a tree and returning the result tree -- if the original tree consists of one leaf node, what should you return?
 In the previous exercise, the answer was `null`.

-This design requires us to test for null pointers all over the place and at some point we, or someone else who is using our code, is going to forget to do that and get a `NullPointerException`.
+That design requires us to test for null pointers all over the place and at some point we, or someone else who is using our code, is going to forget to do that and get a `NullPointerException`.
 The best practice for representing a value of type `T` that may or may not exist is not to use `null` but to use `Optional<T>`, where the `Optional` type is a wrapper around a value of type `T` or nothing.
-We can put a value, `t`, "inside" an optional using `myOpt = Optional.of(t)`, so long as `t` has the right type.
+We can put a value, `x`, "inside" an optional using `myOpt = Optional.of(x)`, so long as `x` has the right type.
 We can access that value "inside" the optional using `myOpt.get()`.
-However, when we want to access an optional value we need to check whether it really exists: for this we can use `myOpt.isEmpty()` and `myOpt.isPresent()`.
+However, when we want to access an optional value we should check whether it really exists: for this we can use `myOpt.isEmpty()` and `myOpt.isPresent()`.

 We often want to do something with the value inside an optional *or* use a default value.
 If we just want to *access* the value or use a default we